niickmerc/restaurant-roulette/README.md

 # Usage
 You must enter a location (address, city, country) and radius (km).
 Food category is optional.

-Note: Usage constraints largely revolve around the data Google Maps and Yelp have for restaurants.
+Note: Usage constraints largely revolve around the available data Google Maps and Yelp have for restaurants.
 Certain locations will be signficantly less serviced.

 ![Alt text](/img/demo.png "Demo")